SMS Hansa (1898)

 1901–1906

 Hansa thereafter withdrew from Chinese waters to visit Nagasaki, Japan, in mid-October.
 From there, she departed for Hong Kong on 30 December, where she entered dry dock for periodic maintenance.
 While she was there, KAdm Hunold von Ahlefeld replaced Kirchhoff as the squadron deputy commander and FK Adolf Paschen relieved Pohl.
 She then returned to Tsingtao on 5 March 1901.
 Toward the end of the month, Hansa received orders to steam to Australia to represent Germany for the ceremonies commemorating the Federation of Australia.
 The ship got underway on 31 March and sailed via Singapore and Batavia, Dutch East Indies, and Fremantle, Australia, before arriving in Melbourne on 1 May.
 There, she met the unprotected cruiser Cormoran.
-The two vessels then joined an international squadron for the ceremonies, which was observed by George, Duke of York.
+The two vessels then joined an international squadron for the ceremonies, which was observed by Prince Albert, Duke of York.
 The fleet then steamed to Sydney on 18 May, where the ceremonies took place.
 Hansa then cruised briefly with the gunboat Möwe, then in use as a survey ship, before departing on 24 May to return to Tsingtao, by way of Matupi Harbor, New Britain, and Manila in the Philippines.
 She arrived in Tsingtao on 19 June.
 For the rest of the year, Hansa cruised around the station area, visiting numerous ports in East Asia.

 On 26 August 1902, Ahlefeld left the ship and his replacement, KAdm Friedrich von Baudissin later arrived on 19 November.
 That month, Hansa entered the Yangtze and steamed as far upriver as Nanking, where she took part in the funeral ceremony for the viceroy of Guangxi Province.
 Hansa made another voyage up the Yangtze to Nanking in March 1903, where Baudissin transferred to the gunboat Luchs, which carried him further to Hankou.
 Hansa next visited Japan in April, where Emperor Meiji came aboard the vessel.
 While there, she represented Germany at a Japanese fleet review held at Kobe.
 FK Johannes Schröder took command of the ship in June.
 On 11 July, the ship steamed into the British naval base at Weihaiwei, along with the Chinese cruiser Hai Chi.
 Hansa left the port two days later.
 On 20 October, Baudissin left the ship, and his replacement, KzS Henning von Holtzendorff, arrived 22 November.
 The ship made another voyage through the region before stopping in Uraga, Japan, on 27 December.
 At that time, FK Ernst van Semmern replaced Paschen.
 She underwent an overhaul there that lasted into early January 1904.
 On 16 January, Hansa visited Mirs Bay outside of Hong Kong and departed after two days in the harbor.
-After the outbreak of the Russo-Japanese War the following month, Hansa went to evacuate German nationals from Seoul, Korea, and Port Arthur and Dalian on the Liaodong Peninsula.
+After the outbreak of the Russo-Japanese War the following month, Hansa went to evacuate German nationals from Seoul, Korea, and Port Arthur and Dalian on the Liaodong Peninsula and took them to Qingdao.
 FK Eugen Weber took command of the ship in June.

 In early March, she was again in Hong Kong, and was joined there by the flagship of the East Asia Squadron, the armored cruiser Fürst Bismarck on the 8th.
 In August, the badly damaged Russian battleship Tsesarevich and three destroyers sought refuge in the German naval base at Tsingtao following the Russian defeat in the Battle of the Yellow Sea.
 As Germany was neutral, the East Asia Squadron interned Tsesarevich and the destroyers.
 On 13 August, the Russian ships restocked their coal supplies from three British steamers, but Hansa and Fürst Bismarck cleared for action to prevent them from leaving the port.
 The two cruisers were joined by Hertha, Geier, and the gunboats Luchs and Tiger.
 KAdm Heinrich von Moltke arrived to replace Holtzendorff as the deputy commander on 16 December, though Hansa was no longer a flagship, as the position of 2nd Admiral had already been abolished on 27 July.
 The ship saw little activity of note in 1905.
 In April 1906, KzS Friedrich Marwede relieved Weber.
 On 20 May 1906, she assisted the Norddeutscher Lloyd steamer SS Roon, which had run aground off Kōzu-shima in the Philippine Sea.
 After pulling her free, Hansa towed the vessel to Nagasaki.
-On 4 July, she received orders to return to Germany; she arrived in Danzig by 26 October, where she was decommissioned at the Kaiserliche Werft Imperial Shipyard) there.
+On 4 July, she received orders to return to Germany; she arrived in Danzig by 26 October, where she was decommissioned at the Kaiserliche Werft there.

 Later career